TasnimNoor15/DSP_Lab/Lab 02/README.md

 ## Experiment Name :

-## Implementation of circular convolution, sum and subtract of two signals and draw two particular figures in MATLAB.
+## Implementation of circular convolution, summation and subtraction of two signals and drawing for two particular figures on MATLAB.

 ---